xojs/xo/readme.md

     --cwd=<dir>       Working directory for files
     --stdin           Validate/fix code from stdin
-    --stdin-filename  Specify a filename for the --stdin option
+    --stdin-filename  Specify a filename for the --stdin option --print-config	  Print the configuration for the given file

   Examples
     $ xo